PV1shal/PV1shal/README.md

 # 💫About Me :

+*   🌍  I'm based in Seattle, WA
--📚 Pursuing Masters in Computer Science.
+*   📚 Pursuing Masters in Computer Science.

--💻 Software Developer based in Seattle.

--🤩 I love participating in Hackathons.
+*   🖥️  See my portfolio at [My Portfolio](http://pv1shal.github.io/Portfolio/)
+*   ✉️  You can contact me at [vishal.pugazhendhi@gmail.com](mailto:vishal.pugazhendhi@gmail.com)

--📖 I am currently learning AWS and Go.
+*   🧠  I'm learning AWS and Go.
+*   🤝  I'm open to collaborating on Interesting Projects.
+*   ⚡  Why did the scarecrow win an award?
+Because he was outstanding in his field!

 ## 🌐Socials